 - Low-impact cardiovascular exercise — to improve circulation, thereby enhancing the body’s ability to deliver vital nutrients to the damaged areas of the spine

 - Stretching techniques — that improve the flexibility of the neck or back

 - Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) — and pain relievers to reduce swelling and relieve pain

 - Prescription-strength narcotics — for extreme pain and sleeplessness

 Not all conservative treatment methods for managing degenerative disc disease symptoms are suitable for everyone.
 Your doctor will work with you to create a personalized treatment program to help you find pain relief.

 If all nonsurgical methods of treatment have been exhausted and you’re still in pain, surgery may become an option.
 It’s important to review all your options for spine surgery before moving forward with a procedure.
 You may find that some types of surgery offer benefits over others.

-For example, the minimally invasive spine surgery at Laser Spine Institute is often the clinically appropriate first choice over traditional open neck or back surgery.
-This is because our minimally invasive approach to the spine and our outpatient setting allows our patients to experience a shorter recovery time^, lower risk of complication and a lower rate of infection (only 0.41 percent) compared to traditional spine surgery.
+For example, the minimally invasive spine surgery at Laser Spine Institute is a safer and effective alternative to traditional open neck or back surgery.^ This is because our minimally invasive approach to the spine and our outpatient setting allows our patients to experience a shorter recovery time, lower risk of complication and a lower risk of infection (0.41 percent) compared to traditional spine surgery.^